Special Educational Needs and Disability Information Report

 Adapting our curriculum to ensure all students are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc.

-We offer EM lessons in place of MFL to support our most needy SEND students with literacy and numeracy in Key Stage 3
+We offer EM lessons in place of MFL to support our most needy SEND students with literacy and reading skills in Key Stage 3.

 A variety of option choices at GCSE to support the learning of SEND students